Differentially Private Linear Optimization for Multi-Party Resource Sharing: Computational Study

-\subsection{Results.}
+\subsection{Results}

 We start with discussing the data-hiding algorithm and take a look at its performance over iterations.
 Recall that most of the data exchange requirements are eliminated in this scheme.
 Parties need to share only their $\vs_k$ vectors at each iteration.
-In Figure \ref{fig:dataPrivate_distancetooptimality}, we report the percentage distances to the optimal objective function values for the first 1,000 iterations.
-The solid line represents the mean, whereas the shaded area shows the maximum and minimum values.
-Note that on the vertical axis of the figure, we show the percentage values with respect to the optimal objective function values.
+In Figure \ref{fig:dataPrivate_distancetooptimality}, we report the percentage distances to the optimal objective function values of model \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg} for the first 1,000 iterations.
+The solid line represents the mean whereas the shaded area shows the maximum and minimum values.
+Note that on the vertical axis of the figure, we present the percentage gaps with respect to the optimal objective function values.

-Figure \ref{fig:dataPrivate_distancetooptimality} shows that the objective function value obtained with the data-hiding algorithm can be as close as $1.2\%$ to the optimal objective function value.
+As Figure \ref{fig:dataPrivate_distancetooptimality} shows, the objective function value obtained with the data-hiding algorithm can be less than $1\%$ away from the optimal objective function value.
 However, this percentage varies significantly as the problem instance changes.
-On average, when the number of iterations reaches 475, the algorithm already achieves $5\%$ distance from the optimal objective function value.
-This indicates that if parties use the algorithm steps \eqref{eq:subup} only up to a certain number of iterations, they can still achieve an acceptable total utility without sharing their private information but their $\vs_k$ vectors at each iteration.
+On average, when the number of iterations reaches $790$, the algorithm is already $25\%$ away from the optimal objective function value.
+This indicates that if parties use the algorithm step \eqref{eq:subup} only up to a certain number of iterations, they can still achieve an acceptable total utility by disclosing only their allotments from the shared capacities at each iteration.

+We also include momentum updates on the data-hiding algorithm to investigate its impact on convergence.
+The results are given in Figure \ref{fig:comp_dataPrivate} for the first $1,000$ iterations.
+The figure depicts that momentum updates improve the convergence speed.
+On average, the algorithm with the momentum updates obtains objective function values that are $15\%$ away from the optimal one roughly in $284$ iterations.
+Without the momentum updates, the same level is not reached even after $1,000$ iterations.
+This shows the promise of using momentum updates with the data-hiding algorithm.